Taking model-complete cores: Properties preserved by taking model-complete cores

 The two main monadic properties are monadic stability and monadic $\mathrm{NIP}$.
 We note that other classes (such as monadically $\mathrm{NSOP}$ or monadically simple) just collapse to monadic stability~\cite{monadicallyNSOP}.

-The definition of monadic $\mathrm{NIP}$ \textit{prima facie} does not seem amenable to being shown to be preserved by going to the core companion of a theory by the same methods we used for patterned properties.
-However, there is an equivalent characterisation of monadic $\mathrm{NIP}$ which has a similar enough form to patterned properties to be amenable to our techniques in terms of not admitting a pre-coding configuration~\cite{braunfeld2021characterizations}.
+The definition of monadic $\mathrm{NIP}$ \textit{prima facie} does not seem amenable to being shown to be preserved by going to the core companion of a theory by the same methods we used for straightly definable properties.
+Indeed, unlike the other properties we discuss in Section~\ref{sec:preserved}, neither monadic $\mathrm{NIP}$ nor monadic stability are preserved by interpretations (or even bi-interpretations).
+However, we will make use of an equivalent characterisation of monadic $\mathrm{NIP}$ which has a similar flavour to definitions in terms of omitting a straight pattern, and which is thus amenable to our techniques.
+This is the characterisation of monadic $\mathrm{NIP}$ in terms of not admitting a pre-coding configuration~\cite{braunfeld2021characterizations}.
 The definition we give below is not the original (of~\cite[Definition 3.10]{braunfeld2021characterizations}), but a simplified variant which is proven to be equivalent to the original in Lemma 1.7 of~\cite{braunfeld2024corrigenda}:

 \begin{definition} A \textit{pre-coding configuration} consists of a formula $\phi(\bar{x},\bar{y},z)$ with $|z|=1$, and a sequence $\mathcal{I}:=(\bar{d}_i)_{ i\in\mathbb{Z}}$ such that for all $s<0<t$ from $\mathbb{Z}$, there is $c_{(s,t)}$ such that